-- Click the New so button to open the Create New Forwarding Rule dialog box. - 3.
+- 2. Click the New 88 button to open the Create New Forwarding Rule dialog box. - 3.
 In the Display Name field, enter a name for the forwarding rule, in this example Forward Major (Sync and Transfer Control). - Optional.
 Enter a description for the forwarding rule you are creating. - Make sure the Active check box is checked.
 A rule must be active in order for its status to be available in the target connected server. - 4.
 Click the browse button next to the Event Filter field.
 The Select an Event Filter dialog opens. - 5.
-In the Select an Event Filter dialog, click the New \$\infty\$ button to open the Filter Configuration dialog. - 6.
+In the Select an Event Filter dialog, click the New 35 button to open the Filter Configuration dialog. - 6.
 In the Filter Display Name field, enter a name for the new filter, in this example, FilterMajor.

-Deselect the checkboxes for all severity levels except for the severity Major. - Click OK. - 7.
-You should see your new filter in the Select an Event Filter dialog (select it, if it is not already highlighted).
+Deselect the checkboxes for all severity levels except for the severity Major.